Fiserv-Developer/payments-api/docs/Payment-Tokens.md

 ## /payment-tokens

-Payment Tokens allow you to store customer payment cards within your systems without having to store card data, which creates security and compliance requirements such as PCI.
+Payment tokens allow you to store customer payment cards within your systems without having to store card data, which creates security and compliance requirements such as PCI.
 You can either submit a request to tokenise a payment card as part of a payment, or you can tokenise the card separately.
 Tokenising a payment card as part of a payment is covered as part of the /payments guide documentation in the Payments section.

 ### Create a Payment Token